This Singapore Mum Did Aerobics During Pregnancy and Here's Why We Are Impressed!

 Vanessa informs us, "Classes are held at Waterloo Centre and I'm in the midst of planning classes at Westgate as well.
 Class schedules will be up by end of September and will resume in early September.
 I'm just coming back from maternity leave actually.
 And yes, I train my students personally that is why the short break in classes."

 "Response has been growing.
 It is a niche market but a lot of expecting mummies are actually keen on such classes, at least to come for trials to see if it's something suitable."

 "I would say the sign on rate is 80-90% most times.
-Feedback I have got is that, my classes are easy to follow, helps them break a sweat and gives them a great workout.
+The feedback I have got is that my classes are easy to follow, helps them break a sweat and gives them a great workout.
 They also like the fact that the class is cosy, and the instructor is friendly and approachable."

 "So far, I don't think any of the mummies have been skeptical about the classes."

 From and until which month of their pregnancy can mums take part in prenatal aerobics?
 Do they need to take any precautions?